DataDog/documentation/content/en/llm_observability/setup/sdk/_index.md

 `name`
 : optional - _str_
-<br />Set to override the span name for any auto-instrumented spans started within the annotation context.
+<br />Overrides the span name for any auto-instrumented spans started within the annotation context.

 `prompt`
 : optional - _dictionary_